 Common vulnerabilities of all models

-In each of the three forms of concurrency discussed above, there is a risk that some concurrent part of the program will incur an exception, which may or may not result in notification of the main body of the program (see 6.62 Concurrency -- Premature termination [CGS]).
+In each of the three forms of concurrency discussed above, there is a risk that some concurrent part of the program will incur an exception, which may or may not result in notification of the main body of the program as described in 6.62 Concurrency -- Premature termination [CGS].

 The threat of deadlocks by mutual dependence exists for threads, processes, and analogously for futures.
 For example: